 - OPC server by other companies.
 The PROMOTIC application is then the OPC client

-Using the PROMOTIC OPC client component is bound to purchase of the PmOpcClient license.
+Usage of the PROMOTIC OPC client component requires purchase of the PmOpcClient license.
 With the freeware version PmFree, or when developing the application (with development environment for tersting purposes), this component is always functional.

 Four interface types are used on the PROFIBUS